Biomedical Laboratory Sciences

 4

-Navigating the world of AI
+(A Guide to) Navigating the World of AI

 Artificial Intelligence or AI is a buzzword today and remains a concept poorly understood, vague, and often approached with fear of the unknown or with false hopes about what can be achieved.
 The course "Navigating the world of Artificial Intelligence" aims to introduce non-IT students to some of the basic concepts, principles, and techniques that fall under the umbrella term AI and offers a more nuanced understanding on the topic.
 This course is specifically designed for students with no technical background.
 This is not a coding course!
 Instead this is an introductory course that enables students to think critically, creatively and ethically about the implementation of AI technology.